Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Description of the algorithms

-In the knowledge-based setting, there is no need for exhaustive and expensive (in time mainly) exploration of the state space, and the controller can directly choose training sets $\Gamma_n$ constructed from distributions $\mu_n$ that assign more points to the parts of the state space where the optimal process is likely to be driven.
+{\bf Exploitation only strategy} In the knowledge-based setting, there is no need for exhaustive and expensive (in time mainly) exploration of the state space, and the controller can directly choose training sets $\Gamma_n$ constructed from distributions $\mu_n$ that assign more points to the parts of the state space where the optimal process is likely to be driven.
 In practice, at time $n$, assuming we know that the optimal process is likely to stay in the ball centered around the point $m_n$ and with radius $r_n$, we choose a training measure $\mu_n$ centered around $m_n$ as, for example $\mathcal{N}(m_n,r_n^2)$, and build the training set as sample of the latter.